-- A. No eating, drinking, or chewing gum is allowed while on duty in the department, except in designated areas. - B. Area supervisor or faculty will designate the time when the student may leave for break or lunch.
+A. No eating, drinking, or chewing gum is allowed while on duty in the department, except in designated areas.

+- B. Area supervisor or faculty will designate the time when the student may leave for break or lunch.
 Students should take their half hour break during the time that their assigned tech goes to lunch. - C. Workflow continues through rooms during break and lunch times.
-Once a case has been initiated, it should be completed prior to taking a break or lunch. - D. There is a thirty-minute time limit for lunch. - E. Lunch is not considered part of a student's clinical time.

-- F. Students may not skip lunch in order to leave clinic early or arrive late. - G. Students may not remove unauthorized items from the Food Service areas (including cafeteria); or eat patient food or other Hospital food intended for other purposes.
+Once a case has been initiated, it should be completed prior to taking a break or lunch. - D. There is a thirty-minute time limit for lunch. - E. Students may not skip lunch to leave clinic early or arrive late. - F. Students may not remove unauthorized items from the Food Service areas (including cafeteria); or eat patient food or other Hospital food intended for other purposes.